The Governing Body helps the school to provide the best possible education for its pupils by:

 I have appointed 6 head teachers/acting heads and 3 deputy heads.

-Vikki Schulze - Vice-Chair of Governors (Foundation Governor)
+Vikki Schulze - Vice-Chair of Governors (Foundation Governor), Governor for Health and Safety

 I have always been interested in supporting the school, whether it was as a member of Littlebourne PTA, or playing the piano/church organ to support school events.
 Being a Parent Governor helps me to get to know the school better; to be able to question and better understand its successes and challenges.
 Also to share the views, knowledge and information I have as a parent of two children at the school with the other Governors as decisions are taken concerning school developments.